-If the query is executed in PL/SQL, then the returned temporary LOBs are automatically freed at the end of a PL/SQL program block.
-You can also explicitly free the temporary LOBs at any time.
-In OCI and Java, the returned temporary LOB must be explicitly freed.
+If the query is executed in PL/SQL, then the returned temporary LOBs automatically get freed at the end of a PL/SQL program block.
+You can also explicitly free the temporary LOBs any time.
+In OCI and Java, the returned temporary LOB must be freed by the user explicitly.

-Without proper deallocation of the temporary LOBs returned from SQL queries, temporary tablespace is filled and you may observe performance degradation.
+Without proper deallocation of the temporary LOBs returned from SQL queries, temporary tablespace gets filled up steadily and you could observe performance degradation.

 Be aware of the following performance issues when using SQL semantics with LOBs:

 Ensure that your temporary tablespace is large enough to accommodate LOBs stored out-of-line.
-Persistent LOBs that are greater than approximately 4000 bytes in size are stored outside of the LOB column.
+Persistent LOBs that are greater than 3964 bytes in size are stored outside of the LOB column.

 When possible, free unneeded temporary LOB instances.
 Unless you explicitly free a temporary LOB instance, the LOB remains in existence while your application is executing.
 More specifically, the instance exists while the scope in which the LOB was declared is executing.

-There are two possible procedures that you can use to move data to LOBs in a threaded environment, one of which should be avoided.
+There two procedures that you can use to move data to LOBs in a threaded environment, one of which should be avoided.

 The following sequence requires a new connection when using a threaded environment, adversely affects performance, and is not recommended: